Will you eco-marry me?

 International marriages and “destination weddings” require guests to travel considerable distances.
 Since air travel, more than any other activity, determines how much carbon dioxide a person generates, it is in this area that couples can really make a difference with their planning.

 Carbon offsetting, i.e., reducing greenhouse gases from other emissions sources to compensate from our own actions, remains controversial.
-It allows people to buy themselves out of responsibility for the emissions they create and, some would say, their indulgent behavior.
+It allows people to buy themselves out of responsibility for the emissions they create and, some would say, their indulgent behaviour.

 Yet, paying into carbon mitigation schemes that are well-managed and accountable, or going on a tree-planting blitz yourself, for example, still seem to be the most compelling ways to reduce the environmental impact of the wedding — other than not holding one at all.